 If a long bike ride is quite literally a pain in the rear, your bike seat may be to blame.
 Excess pressure on the tailbone, which is usually caused by a lack of support or poor distribution of weight, can leave you with a sore coccyx after a ride.

-You can also check the seat height -- a seat that's too low could cause tailbone pain as well.
+You can also check the seat height — a seat that's too low could cause tailbone pain as well.
 If you plan on cycling a lot, it may be a good idea to have your bike professionally fitted at a cycle shop to ensure the most comfort for longer rides.

 Instead, look for a seat that supports your sit bones evenly so there's less pressure on the tailbone.
 A seat that features gel contours or is wider may also be more comfortable for a sensitive tailbone.

 Training and Position

-SpineUniverse warns that tailbone pain -- known clinically as coccydynia -- can be cause by repetitive actions like cycling.
-If you're new to cycling, altering your training and rides to account for your sore tailbone can help decrease pain and could also help you build up strength in your tailbone over time.
+SpineUniverse warns that tailbone pain can be cause by repetitive actions like cycling.
+If you're new to cycling, altering your training and rides to account for your sore tailbone can help decrease pain and could also help you build up strength in the muscles around your tailbone over time.

 Shorter rides may be more appropriate when you're getting started.
 By training and increasing ride lengths slowly, you may experience less pain.